-- (i) The loan from shareholder is unsecured and carries an interest of 8% per annum payable half yearly.
+- (b) Loans from related parties (continued) - (i) The loan from shareholder is unsecured and carries an interest of 8% per annum payable half yearly.
 The loan is repayable on demand.
-Interest expense for the year amounted to USD846,460 (2020: USD817,200). - (ii) The loan from GNXT Investments Holdings Pte Ltd is unsecured, carries interest at 4% per annum and is repayable on demand.
-Interest expense for the year amounted to USD22,849 (2020: USD16,800). - (iii) The loan from Elan Incorporated FZE is unsecured and carries interest at the rate of 4% per annum.
+Interest expense for the year amounted to USD877,200 (2021: USD846,460). - (ii) The loan of USD620,000 from GNXT Investments Holdings Pte Ltd is unsecured, carries interest at 4% per annum and is repayable on demand.
+Interest expense for the year amounted to USD24,800 (2021: USD22,849).
+A loan of USD74,500 received is unsecured and interest free and is repayable on demand.
+Such facility is provided to fund the operating expenses of the Company as and when required. - (iii) The loan from Elan Incorporated FZE is unsecured and carries interest at the rate of 4% per annum.
 The tenor of the loan shall be one year renewable with mutual consent of both parties and repayment by the Borrower within one year shall be allowed.
-Interest expense for the year amounted to USD38,000 (2020: USD38,000).
+No Interest expense for the year under review has been recorded (2021: USD38,000).
+During the year 2022, the interest expenses for year 2020 and 2021 amounting to USD76,000 have been reversed.
+Loan agreements are in place for the reversal of the interest expenses.

-12. Loan from third party
+13. Loan from third party